steimo-keyboard/steimo-keyboard.github.io/colemak-dhs.md

 This is a Colemak-DH modification for Steimo keyboard.

 Most of the changes are related to the Steimo keyboard layout [functional guidelines](layout.md#functional-guidelines).
-They involve punctuation, symbols, and [wide keys](glossary.md#wide-keys).
+They involve punctuation, symbols, and [edge keys](glossary.md#edge-keys).
 Letters and numbers remain unchanged.

 ## Changes